dickie10/QuantChallenge/README.md

 ## Background
 This challenge is meant to give you a taste of the type of problems our quants and developers have to solve on a daily basis.
 It helps you decide if you might have fun working with us.
 It is also an opportunity to demonstrate your technical/statistical/data skills and the ability to understand and work with our domain.
-It includes two tasks … XXX
+It includes two tasks: In the first task you build a minimal reporting tool for a small trade database and expose them as an API.
+In the second task you do some energy data analysis and finally build your own trading strategy.

+Spend as much time as you want on the challenge to produce something you are proud of.
+The intended time is a couple of hours.

+If you can think of any other cool features that you could implement, go for it!
+Just be sure to describe them in the readme.

 ## Task 1: Minimal Reporting tool